Super interesting deep flavoured vermouth. Level above your normal fare. makes for an INSANE negroni — 4 years ago

 Austin Hohnke

 Best booze-free offering I’ve tasted during this sadly dry January!
 Impressive weight and bitterness for not containing alcohol.
-There is seltzer in the mix so not a traditional Negroni, but it does wonders to lift the cocktail. — 10 months ago
+There is seltzer in the mix so not a traditional Negroni, but it does wonders to lift the cocktail. — a year ago